 How can Match Trading help social entrepreneurs?

-Only half of UK social enterprises increased their turnover in 2015, according to Social Enterprise UK’s State of Social Enterprise 2015 report.
+Less than half of UK social enterprises increased their turnover in the past year, and only 51% made a profit, according to Social Enterprise UK’s State of Social Enterprise 2017 report.
 By rewarding growth through sales, Match Trading incentivises growth.

 Rebalance income streams